AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb25-50.md

 ## For Adobe Commerce on Cloud merchants only - How to tell whether the Isolated patches have been applied

-Considering that it isn't possible to easily check if the issue was patched, you might want to check whether the [!DNL CVE-2025-24434] Isolated patch has been successfully applied.
+Considering that it isn't possible to easily check if the issue was patched, you might want to check whether the [!DNL CVE-2025-47110] isolated patch has been successfully applied.

 >[!NOTE]
 >